pysal/access/docs/index.rst

 .. image:: _static/images/full_us.jpg
    :width: 100%

-In addition, the package calculates five classic spatial access models within the same access class as RAAM for easy comparison between models:
+In addition, the package calculates five classic spatial access models within the same access class as RAAM for easy comparison between models.
+The methods implement the original published versions but also allow for additional customization (e.g. re. weights).

 - `Floating Catchment Areas <https://access.readthedocs.io/en/latest/generated/access.fca.fca_ratio.html#access.fca.fca_ratio>`_ (FCA): For each provider, this is the ratio of providers to clients within a given travel time to the provider (Huff 1963, :cite:`1963_huff_shopping_trade_areas`, Joseph and Bantock 1982, :cite:`1982_joseph_potential_physical_accessibility_rural` and Luo 2004, :cite:`2004_luo_gis_floating_catchment`).

-- `Two-Stage FCAs <https://access.readthedocs.io/en/latest/generated/access.fca.two_stage_fca.html#access.fca.two_stage_fca>`_ (2SFCA): Calculated in two steps for a given travel time to the provider: 1) for each provider, the provider-to-client ratio is generated, 2) for each point of origin, these ratios are then summed (Luo and Wang, 2002, :cite:`2002_luo_spatial_accessibility_chicago` and Wang and Luo 2005, :cite:`2004_wang_luo_HPSAs`).
+- `Two-Step FCAs <https://access.readthedocs.io/en/latest/generated/access.fca.two_stage_fca.html#access.fca.two_stage_fca>`_ (2SFCA): Calculated in two steps for a given travel time to the provider: 1) for each provider, the provider-to-client ratio is generated, 2) for each point of origin, these ratios are then summed (Luo and Wang, 2002, :cite:`2002_luo_spatial_accessibility_chicago` and Wang and Luo 2005, :cite:`2004_wang_luo_HPSAs`).

 - `Enhanced 2SFCA <https://access.readthedocs.io/en/latest/generated/access.fca.two_stage_fca.html#access.fca.two_stage_fca>`_ (E2SFCA): 2SFCA but with less weight to providers that are still within the travel threshold but at larger distances from the point of origin (Luo and Qi 2009, :cite:`2009_luo_qi_E2SFCA`).

-- `Three-Stage FCA <https://access.readthedocs.io/en/latest/generated/access.fca.three_stage_fca.html#access.fca.three_stage_fca>`_ (3SFCA): adds distance-based allocation function to E2SFCA (Wan, Zou, and Sternberg, 2012, :cite:`2012_wan_3SFCA`).
+- `Three-Step FCA <https://access.readthedocs.io/en/latest/generated/access.fca.three_stage_fca.html#access.fca.three_stage_fca>`_ (3SFCA): adds distance-based allocation function to E2SFCA (Wan, Zou, and Sternberg, 2012, :cite:`2012_wan_3SFCA`).

 - `Access Score <https://access.readthedocs.io/en/latest/generated/access.fca.weighted_catchment.html#access.fca.weighted_catchment>`_: This is a weighted sum of access components like distance to provider and relative importance of provider type (Isard 1960, :cite:`1960_isard_reganalysis`).